The Safe Food Imperative

 Low and middle-income countries (LMICs) fall within the transitioning stage of the Food Safety life cycle presented in The Safe Food Imperative report.
 According to this, the socioeconomic burden related to Food Safety increases when countries move from low to middle-income stages.
 In countries with low levels of economic growth, the economic costs of foodborne diseases are related to informal domestic markets, whereas, in the middle-income countries, the costs put emphasis on the formal market (especially on the agri-food exports) and are more visible.

-Figure 2: The Global burden of foodborne disease by in 2010.
+Figure 2: The Global burden of foodborne disease by hazard in 2010.
 Source The Safe Food Imperative.

 Figure 3: Productivity loss due to foodborne disease classified by income and region in 2016.
 Source World Bank in The Safe Food Imperative.